js-procamp/distributed-node-2.0/deployment/Deployment-minikube.md

 minikube start --kubernetes-version v1.14.7 --cpus 4 --memory 8000 --vm-driver=kvm2
 minikube tunnel
 ```

+Note: I would suggest to do it in a separate terminal, cause process after the last command should not be stopped until k8s in use

 ## The next step is to run k8s services